Baby Teeth X-Ray

-Dental x-rays are important tools that pediatric dentists use to tell how their patients’ teeth are developing.
-Certain dental issues are difficult to detect without x-rays, especially if the problems are below the surface.
+Dental x-rays are essential tools used by pediatric dentists to tell how their patients’ teeth are developing.
+Specific dental issues are challenging to detect without x-rays, especially if the problems are below the surface.

 - Crowded teeth